simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

 - If you seek a minimized script targeted only to commercial environments, please see this [GitHub Repository](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script)

 ## Requirements:
-- [X] Windows 10 Enterprise (**Preferred**) or Windows 10 Professional
+- [X] Windows 10/1 Enterprise (**Preferred**) or Windows 10 Professional
-  - Windows 10 Home does not support GPO configurations.
+  - Windows 10/11 Home does not support GPO configurations.
-  - Windows 10 "N" Editions are not tested.
+  - Window "N" Editions are not tested.
 - [X] [Standards](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure) for a highly secure Windows 10 device
 - [X] System is [fully up to date and supported](https://support.microsoft.com/en-gb/help/4027667/windows-10-update)
-  - Run the [Windows 10 Upgrade Assistant](https://support.microsoft.com/en-us/help/3159635/windows-10-update-assistant) to update and verify latest major release.
+  - Run the [Windows Upgrade Assistant](https://support.microsoft.com/en-us/help/3159635/windows-10-update-assistant) to update and verify latest major release.
 - [X] Bitlocker must be suspended or turned off prior to implementing this script, it can be enabled again after rebooting.
   - Follow-up runs of this script can be run without disabling bitlocker.
 - [X] Hardware Requirements